aaronsuydam/USwap/Backend Docs.md

 Profile (/profile)

-Database
+Database Info

 Users Table
-* User objects containing a base of user_id, user_name, user_email and user_password
 * The above framework allows us to quickly store a user based on their basic login information
+* Passwords are encrypted with Bcrypt and hashes are stored in the database.
+Contains:
+- user_id
+- user_name
+- user_email
+- user_password

 Items Table
 Contains: